 It currently has 67 5G contracts and has won almost every bid it’s made so far.
 Nokia also has less reliance on China than some of the other companies on this list, which could turn out to be a blessing if more countries impose restrictions.

 Although Nokia’s stock price fell after the market drop, it’s since recovered to higher than its pre-Covid level.
 In fact, over the last six months, it’s risen by around 15%.
-Bank of America has a $4.80 price target.
+Bank of America has a target price of $4.80 for the stock.